GadaaDhaariGeek/basic-blockchain/README.md

 # basic-blockchain
-This repo implements a block chain having n nodes.
+This repo implements a block chain having 'n' nodes.